52North/WeatherRoutingTool/README.md

 - `GENETIC_POPULATION_SIZE`: population size for genetic algorithm
 - `GENETIC_POPULATION_TYPE`: type for initial population (options: 'grid_based')
 - `INTERMEDIATE_WAYPOINTS`: [[lat_one,lon_one], [lat_two,lon_two] ... ]
+- `ISOCHRONE_MAX_ROUTING_STEPS`: maximum number of routing steps.
+Applies also if more than one route is searched!
 - `ISOCHRONE_MINIMISATION_CRITERION`: options: 'dist', 'squareddist_over_disttodest'
 - `ISOCHRONE_NUMBER_OF_ROUTES`: integer specifying how many routes should be searched (default: 1)
 - `ISOCHRONE_PRUNE_BEARING`: definitions of the angles for pruning